 - Strong financial incentive to recover debt

-- Simplifies staffing, retention and training of the creditor’s employees
+- Agencies simplify staffing, retention, and training of the creditor’s employees

 How to Hire a Collection Agency